NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

        </layout>
 </target>

-== EventLogTarget.Source Layoutable
+EventLogTarget.Source Layoutable
+==
-The EventLogTarget.Source now accepts Layout-renderers.
+The `EventLogTarget.Source` now accepts Layout-renderers.
 But beware that the layout renderers can be used when in- or uninstalling the target.

-== LoggingRule final=true behavior
+LoggingRule final behavior
+==
 The behavior of the final attribute has been changed.
 Example:
 ` <logger name="logger1" level="Debug"  final=”true”  />`

 Before 4.0 it would mark _all_ messages from the logger “logger1” as final.
 In 4.0 it would only mark the _debug_ messages as final.

-==Accepting Layout renderers
--	The Counter.Sequence now accepts Layout renderers.
--
-==New options
+New options
+==
--	The Console- and ColorConsole target has an encoding property.
+*	The Console- and ColorConsole target has an encoding property.
--	The app domain layout renderer has been added.
+*	The app domain layout renderer has been added.
 Examples: ${appdomain}, "${appdomain:format=short} or ${appdomain:format=long}.
--	Added CallSiteLineNumber layout renderer. usage: ${callsite-linenumber}
+*	Added CallSiteLineNumber layout renderer. usage: ${callsite-linenumber}
--	Added SkipFrames option to the Stacktrace layout renderer
+*	Added SkipFrames option to the Stacktrace layout renderer
-•	The WebserviceTarget has the option IncludeBOM. o	null (dont change BOM), o	true (always include UTF-8 bom on UTF-8 encodings), o	false (default, always skip bom on UTF-8 encodings)
+*	The WebserviceTarget has the option `IncludeBOM`.
+Possible options:
+  *	`null` (dont change BOM),
+  *	`true` (always include UTF-8 bom on UTF-8 encodings),
+  *	`false` (default, always skip bom on UTF-8 encodings)

--
--	FileTarget uses time from the current TimeSource for date-based archiving. # 512
+*	FileTarget uses time from the current TimeSource for date-based archiving. # 512

 Other
--	The Mailtarget has now less required parameters. (at least To, CC or BCC should be set) and the Mailtarget logs their errors correctly to the internal logger now.
+*	The Mailtarget has now less required parameters. (at least To, CC or BCC should be set) and the Mailtarget logs their errors correctly to the internal logger now.
+* The Counter.Sequence now accepts Layout renderers.

-==Bug fixes
+Bug fixes
+==
 More than 30 bugs are solved.
 The full list can be seen on [Github] (https://github.com/NLog/NLog/issues?utf8=%E2%9C%93&q=milestone%3A4.0+is%3Aclosed+label%3Abug).

 The most noticeable bugs:

--	The default value of DatabaseTarget.CommandType could lead to exceptions
+*	The default value of `DatabaseTarget.CommandType` could lead to exceptions
--	If the XML was broken (invalid), autoreload would be disabled.
+*	If the XML was broken (invalid), autoreload would be disabled.
 This has been fixed.
--	The Logmanager.GetCurrentClassLogger was not threadsafe and with many concurrent class it would throw an Exception.
+*	The `Logmanager.GetCurrentClassLogger` was not thread-safe and with many concurrent calls it would throw an exception.
--	Various fixes to the archiving of files.
+*	Various fixes to the archiving of files.
--	Bugfix: WebserviceTarget wrote encoded UTF-8 preamble.
+*	Bugfix: `WebserviceTarget` wrote encoded UTF-8 preamble.

-Breaking changes:
+Breaking changes
--	Bugfix: LoggingRule.Final change
--	Logging of exeptions
+==
+NLog 4.0 has some breaking changes.
+To sum up:

+*	LoggingRule.Final behaviour has been changed.
+*	The methods of logging exception data has been changed.
--	The webservice target and writing BOM
+*	The webservice target won't write a BOM with UTF-8 (default, can be set)